joelparkerhenderson/ways-of-working/doc/meetings/index.md

 # Ways of working for meetings, briefings, standups, etc.

+## Most important

+Prepare the participants.
+For example "The purpose of this meeting is X because Y".

+Plan the outcome.
+For example "At the end of this meeting we want X because Y".

 ## To focus a meeting

-To focus a meeting and its goals, choose one purpose: informing, solutioning, innovating, or team building.
+To focus a meeting and its goals, choose one purpose: informing, solutioning, innovating, or bonding.

 Examples of informing: status updates, content sharing, keynotes, lectures, etc.